m-Py/bayesEd/README.md

 density of the observed data under each hypothesis.
 The ratio of the marginal likelihoods is the Bayes factor.

-Using the function `marginal_likelihood` from the package `bayesEd`, we can compute this Bayes factor as the ratio of two marginal likelihoods:

-    null_marginal <- dt(4, 98)
-    alt_marginal <- marginal_likelihood(4, n1 = 50, n2 = 50)
-    BF10 <- alt_marginal / null_marginal

-Here, the probability of the data under the null hypothesis is given by the probability density function for the t distribution `dt`.
-To compute the probability of the data under the alternative hypothesis, we use the function `marginal_likelihood`.
-As the previous functions that we saw (`visualize_prior` and `visualize_predictions`), `marginal_likelihood` also has an argument `alternative` that specifies the prior distribution for the alternative hypothesis.
-It also has the same Cauchy default.

 Evidence for the null hypothesis
 --------------------------------